djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 > points separated by this distance tend to have more different values.

-The factor $1/2$ is part of the standard definition and makes the semivariogram connect neatly to covariance.
+The factor $1/2$ is part of the standard definition and gives the semivariogram a direct relationship with covariance.

 Under second-order stationarity,